Abigail Scott

 Because most paddles for stand-up paddleboards can be adjusted (see our recommendations for advice on choosing the proper size of your paddle for more information), the most important thing to learn is how to change your paddle so that it is comfortable for you to use.

 The Hands Up Method is used to determine the size of your paddle.
-Hold your paddle up straight and parallel to your body with one hand, ensuring that the blade is in contact with the ground.
+Hold your paddle up straight and parallel to your body with one hand, ensuring the blade is in contact with the ground.
 Maintain the position of your other hand as if you were ready to do a pull-up.
 Adjust the height of your paddle to be at the same level as the top of your pull-up hand.
-Make sure that the paddle grip fits the palm of your hand comfortably, and if it does not, continue to make adjustments until it does.
+Make sure that the paddle grip fits the palm of your hand comfortably; if it does not, continue to make adjustments until it does.

 HOW TO STAND UP PADDLE BOARD